 Changes in this revision

+The principal reasons for changes in this revision are to:

+revise the requirement concerning the performance of Period of Time assessments and when the ‘operational period’ is considered to commence;

+more accurately title the ‘Day Zero’ assessment concept as ‘Ready-to-Operate’ assessments;

+more clearly define what are the expectations upon Assessors when performing ‘Ready-to-Operate’ assessments, as opposed to ‘Period-of-Time’ assessments;

-The principal reason for changes in this revision is toprovide for the exclusion of criteria where the obligations thereof are transferred to the service’s customers.
+provide for the exclusion of criteria where the obligations they convey are transferred to the service’s customers.

 In addition, the opportunity has been taken to:

-Clarify that, whether Full or Component Service, ALL criteria in the CO-SAC must be conformed-to (this is also stated in the SAC but is re-stated here so as not to create confusion);
+clarify that, whether Full or Component Service, the service must conform to ALL criteria in the CO-SAC (this is also stated in the SAC but is re-stated here so as to reinforce that requirement);

-Neutralize the use of ‘CSP’ by replacing with plain language, given the chronic application of TLAs to describe electronic identity-related services in confusing and conflicting ways.
+neutralize the use of ‘CSP’ by replacing with plain language, given the chronic application of TLAs to describe electronic identity-related services in confusing and conflicting ways.

 All revisions between v1.0 and v2.0 [RGW NOTE – as will the final released version be known] are shown with a grey background.